Skip to main content

 The class format is also not ideal.
 Instead of a live video, Pocket Yoga uses a combination of an animated slide and a voiceover to guide you through your practice.
 The narration was easy enough to follow, but I often lost track of the visuals, as some moves simply didn’t translate well in slide form.

-Pocket Yoga has a large index of yoga poses separate from the classes.
-I found this useful, as it breaks down how to do pretty much every yoga pose imaginable.
+Pocket Yoga has an extensive index of yoga poses that are separate from the classes.
+I found this useful, as it breaks down how to do almost every yoga pose imaginable.
 I also enjoyed how Pocket Yoga has forward and backward buttons that let you easily toggle between poses.
 If one pose doesn’t work for you, you can easily skip it and move on with your practice.

 Still, Pocket Yoga failed to wow me or make me want to use it consistently.
-That said, it’s the cheapest app of all with only a one-time download fee, so if you’re looking for a little yoga in your life, it may do the trick.
+That said, it’s the cheapest yoga app out of all the ones we tested, with only a one-time download fee, so if you’re looking for a little yoga in your life, it may do the trick.

 Pros